OskarCosimo/myetv-video-player-opensource/plugins/youtube/README.md

             // Show YouTube native controls (true) or use player controls (false)
             showYouTubeUI: false,

+            // Show the button on the controlbar to enable the YouTube native controls temporarily
+            showNativeControlsButton: true

             // enable or disable the mouse click over the Youtube player also if showYouTubeUI is false
             mouseClick: false,